iganabrian/Coffee-Sales-Analysis/README.md

 # Coffee-Sales-Analysis-Using Excel
-I developed a comprehensive project in Excel by creating a dashboard that gives insights to the analysis of Coffee Sales from Dataset that I got from Kaggle.
+I developed a comprehensive project in Excel by creating a dashboard that gives insights to the analysis of Coffee Sales from a Dataset that I got from Kaggle.
 The process involved cleaning the data, introduced new column, calculating measures, creating pivot tables, charts visualization, mavigation bar. insights and provided recommendations.

 ## Tools used
 1. Excel PowerQuery;